L8ab/social-media-dashboard/CONTRIBUTING.md

-# Contributing to L8ab Systems Projects
+# Contributing to This Project

 Thank you for your interest in contributing!
+This document provides guidelines for contributing.

 ## Getting Started

 1. Fork the repository
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/REPO_NAME.git`
-2. Create a feature branch
+3. Create a branch: `git checkout -b feature/your-feature-name`
-3. Make your changes
-4. Submit a pull request

-## Code Standards
+## Development

-- Follow ESLint configuration
+- Follow the existing code style
-- Write meaningful commit messages
+- Write clear commit messages
 - Add tests for new features
-- Update documentation
+- Update documentation as needed

+## Submitting Changes

+1. Commit your changes: `git commit -m "Add feature"`
+2. Push to your branch: `git push origin feature/your-feature-name`
+3. Open a Pull Request

-## Questions?
+## Code of Conduct

-Contact: L8ab@proton.me
+- Be respectful and inclusive
+- Welcome newcomers
+- Focus on constructive feedback

 ---

-**POWERED BY L8AB SYSTEMS** ⚡
+**POWERED BY L8AB SYSTEMS**